yurivish/made-of-bits/rust-playground/made-of-bits/README.md

 ## Testing

-The library currently contains a collection of spot tests, as well as exhaustive tests for small universes using [Exhaustigen](https://github.com/graydon/exhaustigen-rs) and some basic property tests using [arbtest](https://github.com/matklad/arbtest).
+The library currently contains a collection of regular tests, as well as exhaustive tests for small universes using [Exhaustigen](https://github.com/graydon/exhaustigen-rs), and some basic property tests using [arbtest](https://github.com/matklad/arbtest).

 ## Future work